 - Displays of anxiety or fear.

 If you have a loved one in a nursing home, hospital, or other type of skilled nursing facility, it is important to pay close attention to your family member.

 Milwaukee, Wisconsin Personal Injury and Wrongful Death Law Firm

 At Samster, Konkel & Safran, S.C., we help families obtain justice and compensation for nursing home abuse and neglect.
 These are sensitive matters that demand compassion as well as experience.
 Our lawyers are standing by to help.
-Call the office today at (414) 224-0400 to speak to an attorney about your claim.
+Call the office today to speak to an attorney about your claim.

 This website has been prepared by Samster, Konkel & Safran, S.C. for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.